 Begin your strategy by looking at your team.
-The workforce has to know what to expect in a worst-case scenario, and exactly how to deal with any type of RTBF request.
+The workforce must know what to expect in a worst-case scenario, and how to deal with RTBF request.

 Across the board, education and training on the correct processes will guarantee stability and preparedness for your company.

-The policy for handling an RTBF request must have clear and correct instructions, from how promptly the action to be taken (48 hours is the norm), the team has to know precisely how to discover the relevant data, how to find it and locate any duplicate data.
+The policy for handling an RTBF request must have clear instructions, from how promptly the action to be taken.
+The team must know to discover the relevant data, how to find it and locate any duplicate data.

-To assist with this critical exercise, regularly run data discovery exercises to ensure full awareness of where storage of relevant data is.
-If possible keep the data on one platform for ease of access, and that deletion takes place across all back up stored data.
+Regularly run data discovery exercises to ensure full awareness of where storage of relevant data is.
+If possible keep the data on one platform for ease of access.
+And, that deletion takes place across all back up stored data.

 Run through the process several times as a training and practice exercise to highlight any weaknesses in your systems.
-Know precisely with whom data is transferred, and ensure they are aware of the RTBF request.
+Know precisely with about the data sharing and with whom, and ensure they are aware of the RTBF request.
 It will then be the responsibility of these third parties, but you must inform them of the RTBF request.

 Going forward, ensure absolute bare minimum sharing of data to prevent data straying into the wrong hands.
-Investigate software solutions to assist with the tracking and management of data specifically for this purpose, and it will save a great deal on labour-intensive exercises trying to track down data that is in the wrong hands.
+Investigate software solutions to assist with the tracking and management of data specifically for this purpose.
+And, it will save a great deal on labour-intensive exercises trying to track down data.

-Having these policies and procedures in place alongside innovative technology will give you the power to defend yourself in the unfortunate event of unwarranted or malicious RTBF requests.
+Having these policies and procedures in place alongside innovative technology is must.
+It will give you the power to defend yourself in the unfortunate event of unwarranted or malicious RTBF requests.

 Handling legitimate requests is straightforward as is thwarting malicious attempts to try to disable your organisation.